 About the Artist

-Karen Navarro is an Argentine-born multidisciplinary artist currently living and working in Houston.
-Navarro works on a diverse array of mediums that includes photography, collage, and sculpture.
-Her image-based work and multimedia practice investigate the intersections of identity, self-representation, race, gender, and belonging.
-Navarro has a background in fashion design and completed the certificate program in photography at the Houston Center for Photography.
+Karen Navarro is an Argentinian-born multidisciplinary artist currently living and working in Houston.
+Navarro works on a diverse array of mediums that include photography, collage, the use of text and sculpture.
+Her image-based work and multimedia practice investigate the intersections of identity, representation, race, and belonging in reference to her migrant experience, her Indigenous identity and the history of colonization and its influence.
 Her constructed portraits are known for pushing the boundaries of traditional photography and the use of color.
-Navarro has won numerous awards and grants for her mixed-media photography, among them the Artadia Fellowship, the Top Ten Lensculture Critics' Choice Award, and the HCP Beth Block Honoraria, and has been shortlisted for several more, including the Photo London Emerging Photographer of the Year Award and The Royal Photographic Society, IPE 163.
+Navarro has won numerous awards and grants for her mixed-media photography, among them the Artadia Fellowship and the Top Ten Lensculture Critics' Choice Award, and has been shortlisted for several more, including the Photo London Emerging Photographer of the Year Award and The Royal Photographic Society, IPE 163.
 Her work has been exhibited in the US and abroad.
-Selected shows include Contemporary Arts Museum Houston (CAMH), USA; Galerija Upuluh, Zagreb, Croatia; Holocaust Museum Houston, USA; Artpace, San Antonio, USA; Melkweg Expo, Amsterdam, The Netherlands; Houston Center for Photography, Houston, USA; and Museo de la Reconquista, Tigre, Argentina.
+Selected shows include Contemporary Arts Museum Houston (CAMH), USA; Galerija Upuluh, Zagreb, Croatia; FAR Center for Contemporary Arts, Bloomington, USA; Holocaust Museum Houston, USA; Artpace, San Antonio, USA and Melkweg Expo, Amsterdam, The Netherlands.
 Navarro’s work has been featured in numerous publications, including ARTnews, The Guardian, Observer, Rolling Stone Italia, and Photo Vogue Festival Italia.